Advanced: Using Capacity Models to Cap Assignment

 Available in Version 8 and up

-Organizations often want to cap assignment of records based on a custom definition of user 'capacity'.
-This might be the number of new leads already assigned to that user, or open opportunities, cases etc. Capacity Models allow you to precisely define assignee capacity to regulate record assignment.
+Organizations often want to cap assignment of records based on a custom definition of user 'capacity', (or the inverse, load).
+This might be the number of new leads already assigned to that user, or open opportunities, cases etc. Capacity Models allow you to precisely define assignee capacity/load to regulate record assignment.

 1. First create a new Capacity Model